TABLE OF CONTENTS:

 What are Opportunity Funds?

-An Opportunity Fund (OF) is an investment vehicle for those that would like to invest in Opportunity Zone assets.
+An Opportunity Zone Fund (OF or QOF) is an investment vehicle for those that would like to invest in Opportunity Zone assets.

 For a partnership, corporation, or LLC to qualify as an Opportunity Fund, they must intend to hold 90% of their total assets within Qualified Opportunity Zones.
 They can simply self-certify by filling out an application and attaching it to their federal income tax return for the year at-hand.